MozillaTN/Dhirajzilla/docs/_posts/2017-06-29-Dhirajzilla-Contributions-during-June-2017.md

 ![Invitation of Firefox Nightly Campaign]({{ site.url }}/assets/events/nightlyinvitation.jpg)

-These event is organized with the objective to bring more power users for nightly and to provide platform for the students to develope and showcase their skills by contributing for Nightly were they can access to features in development months before they become establish in mainstream, The event started with the following flow,
+These event is organized with the objective to bring more power users for nightly and to provide platform for the students to develope and showcase their skills by contributing for Nightly were they can access to features in development months before they become establish in the mainstream, The event started with the following flow,

    * Introduction to Mozilla.
    * What is Firefox nightly?